rand-net/khan-dl/README.md

     and the youtube video have to be matched against one another

-* In matching those titles, some of the lesson titles from webpage are quite divergent from their respective youtube tiles
+* In matching those titles, some of the lesson titles from webpage are quite divergent from their respective youtube titles

 * Eg., webpage_lesson_title = "Addition and subtraction word problems:gorillas", youtube_id_titles = ["Exercising gorillas", "Comparison word problems: marbles"].
 The latter youtube title is more similar, but it is an entirely different video.